KQM-git/GINews/readme.md

 〓Known Issues〓

-- Currently, on some Android devices, abnormal patterns will appear on the faces of Sandrone and Mitya during certain dialogues in the Archon Quests "Everwinter Without Mercy" and "Wraith's Nocturne."
-This issue will be fixed in a future update.

 - Currently, PC devices equipped with Intel® Iris® Xe series graphics cards may experience abnormal screen flickering when entering the Snezhnaya region.

 Travelers who encounter this issue are advised to visit the Intel official website to download and install the latest graphics driver, then restart their device to resolve the issue.